Toronto mayor vows to go clean while city hall changes the locks

 He has become a staple of late-night talk show jokes, while his behavior has prompted concern about his fitness to lead the city.
 In council on Monday, Ford stalked around the meeting room, getting into an angry verbal exchange with gallery spectators, some of whom shouted "Shame!
 Shame!" at him.

-In an added indignity, Canada's right-wing Sun News Network said it was cancelling a show featuring the mayor and his brother, city councillor Doug Ford, a day after its debut.
+In an added indignity, Canada's right-wing Sun News Network said it was cancelling a show featuring the mayor and his brother, city councilor Doug Ford, a day after its debut.

 (With additional reporting by Allison Martell in Toronto and Randall Palmer in Ottawa; Editing by Jeffrey Hodgson and Jim Loney)